marknguy/Snowcone-Greengrass/README.md

      ```

 ### (alternative Easy method)
 This procedure automates the process of setting up a Snowcone as an IoT Greengrass core device.
+This works on MacOS.

 1. Save this userdata file to your computer.
 Call it AL2_IOT_userdata.txt.
 Replace the following parameters appropriately.